 Middleburg Heights, OH 44130

-Our 10:30 service includes a children’s message and vibrant music from one of our groups.
+Our in-person service includes a children’s message and vibrant music from one of our groups.
 Communion is also taken on the first Sunday of the month.
-In addition, our Nursery is staffed by our CPR and first aid-certified caregiver during the 10:30 service, and faith-filled learning opportunities are available for children and teens.
-From September through June, an ASL interpreter signs for our hearing impaired friends at the 10:30 service.
+In addition, our Nursery is staffed by our CPR and first aid-certified caregiver, and faith-filled learning opportunities are available for children and teens.
+From September through June, an ASL interpreter signs for our hearing impaired friends.

 *We believe all people of faith are welcome at Christ’s table.